- Why Research

 - Contact Us

 The Royal Marsden Hospital and Institute of Cancer Research

 Head of the Breast Unit, The Royal Marsden Hospital

 London, United Kingdom

-- Seeking to reduce recurrence of ER-positive breast cancer with new strategies to prevent resistance to anti-estrogen drugs.
+Goal: Reducing recurrence of estrogen receptor (ER)-positive breast cancer by developing new strategies to prevent resistance to anti-estrogen drugs.

 Full Research Summary

 Research area: Studying the underlying causes of endocrine resistance in order to reduce recurrence of estrogen receptor (ER)-positive breast cancer.